JeffThomas/Juno/README.md

 # Juno
-Juno is a programming language experimentation kit.
-It's meant to provide a handy starting point from which you can build your own scripting language or experiment with ideas.
-Juno will provide a number of starting languages that you can use as a starting point for your own language with no need to implement the basics, such as parsing and evaluating expressions.
+I've been experimenting with writing scripting languages for a very long time.
+For my latest, which was to be called Mojo, I tried to make it as generic as possible so I could use it as a starting point for other scripting language ideas.
+I prototyped it in JavaScript then while making an Alpha in Scala I realized that the computer language starter platform part of Mojo was actually more interesting and useful than Mojo itself.
+So I called it Juno, and it's meant to provide a handy starting point from which anyone can build their own scripting language or experiment with ideas.
+Juno will provide a number of starting languages that can be use as a starting point with no need to implement the basics such as tokenizing the input string or even parsing and evaluating expressions.
+Sure you could use Bison or the like, but they have steep learning curves and provide no guidance as to how to execute the code once it's parsed.
+Juno is meant to be easier to learn and includes execution samples than can be used as foundations to build on.
+It does require that you learn Scala if you don't know it, but that will be more useful in the long run than learning Bison

 I don't think it's quite ready for primetime so I haven't fully documented it yet, but feel free to poke around and if you have suggestions they are welcome.
 If you'd like to experiment with Juno I highly suggest reading the rest of this